Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Banks

 In the case of our model, we assume that the total capital adequacy ratio is approximated as

 and that the Tier1 common equity adequacy ratio is approximated by a ratio of Tier1 common equity (Cash and Common Stocks) to risk weighted assets and operational risk;

 where $c$ is a positive constant less than 1.
-The second Basel Accords imposed the requirement such that $CAR_i(t) \geq 8$ (\%).
-The third Basel Accords have required $CEAR_i(t) \geq 4.5$ (\%) since 3Q in 2013 in adition to this.
+The Basel II Accords forced the requirement such that $CAR_i(t) \geq 8$ (\%).
+The Basel III Accords have required $CEAR_i(t) \geq 4.5$ (\%) since 3Q in 2013 in addition to this.

 This is a model of a banking system.
-The model variables in this model are listed in Tab. \ref{tab:variables}.
+The variables in this model are listed in Tab. \ref{tab:variables}.

-Fig. \ref{fig:CAR} shows averaged CAR in 8 countries from 2000, of which data can be downloaded from Worldbank's DataBank~\cite{databank}.
-The graph tells us that the averaged CAR varies in time and that they fluctuate in a range from 4.0 to 12.0.
-The average CAR of United States maintain more than 8 \%.
+Fig. \ref{fig:CAR} shows averaged CAR in 8 countries from year 2000, where data can be downloaded from Worldbank's DataBank~\cite{databank}.
+The graph tells us that the averaged CAR varies in time and that it fluctuates in a range from 4.0 to 12.0.
+The average CAR of United States maintains more than 8 \%.
 France, Germany and Japan are less than 6 \% from 2000 to 2010.
 Canada and South Korea take more than 6 \%.

 However, these values are averages over the country.
 A specific bank takes larger values than the average.
 For example, although the Japanese averages are less than 5 \%, Japanese three mega banks (Mizuho Financial Group, Mitsubishi Tokyo Financial Group and Sumitomo Mitsui Financial Group) take larger values; Mizuho Financial Group shows 15.09\% total capital ratio as of December 31, 2014~\cite{MizuhoFG:2014} (See Tab. \ref{tab:MizuhoFG}).
 Mitsubishi Tokyo Financial Group also shows 15.39\% total capital ratio as of September 31, 2014~\cite{MTFG:2014} (See Tab. \ref{tab:MTFG}).
 Sumitomo Mitsui Financial Group shows 16.79\% total capital ratio as of December 2014~\cite{SMFG:2014} (See Tab. \ref{tab:SMFG}).
-The current capital-to-asset ratios reported by Worldbank seem to be averaged over banks belonging to countries not regarding total amounts of banks equity and assets.
+The current capital-to-asset ratios reported by Worldbank are averaged over banks belonging to countries not regarding total amounts of banks equity and assets.
 It may be necessary to compare the capital adequacy ratios in accordance with sizes of banks' capital and risk weighted assets.